wtklbm/vscode-comment-highlight/README.md

-# Comments syntax highlighting
+# Comment Syntax Highlighting

-Adds syntax highlighting to comments.
-Supports fenced code blocks.
+Provides syntax highlighting for comments, including support for fenced code blocks.

 like this: